Hankanman/React-Components/README.md

-# react-tokenized-text
+# TokenizedText React Component

 A React component that simulates a text animation with a blinking cursor and smooth text reveal.

 ## Live Demo

-Check out the interactive demo at: [https://react-tokenized-text.js.org](https://react-tokenized-text.js.org)
+Check out the interactive demo at: [https://thepowerpilot.com/blog/projects/react-components](https://thepowerpilot.com/blog/projects/react-components)

 ## Features